Adaptive Catalyst for Smooth Convex Optimization: Experiments

+for Hilbert matrix~\citep{hilbert1894} with such entries $A_{ij} = \frac{1}{i + j - 1}$.
+This is an example of a Hankel matrix and is known to be very ill-conditioned (e.g. for $n=6$ condition number $\approx 1.5 \cdot 10^7$~\citep{polyak1987introduction}).
+It leads to a degenerate optimization problem, typically very hard for gradient methods.

+In Figure~\ref{fig:hilbert_plot} we compare the performance of the method~\ref{algo:CD} and its M-S accelerated version with different sets of parameters $(\alpha, \beta, \gamma)$ for problem~\eqref{eq:quadratic}.

+For the horizontal axis we use number of partial derivative evaluations divided by dimensionality $n$ of the problem.
+Our warm start strategy includes running inner method from the last point $y_k$ and with estimates $\hat{\beta_i}$ of smoothness constants obtained from the previous outer (M-S) iteration.
+The initial points $y_0=z_0$ entries were sampled from the standard uniform distribution $\mathcal{U}(0,1)$. $L_0$ was initialized as $0.5 L_f$ and $L_d = 0.001 L_f, L_u = 100 L_f, \beta^0_i = 1/L_0$. \mitya{Here we \gav{introduce} the relationship between \gav{$L_d, L_u$}\dmiv{,} and $L_f$ only from the theoretical interest; however, the dependence between $L_d, L_u$, and $L_f$ is never used in the algorithm.}\\

-where matrix $A = S^\top D S$ is synthetically generated in such a way that $S$ is a random orthogonal matrix.
-The elements of diagonal matrix $D$ are sampled from standard uniform distribution $\mathcal{U}(0, 1)$ and one random $D_{ii}$ is assigned to zero to guarantee that the smallest eigenvalue of the resulting matrix $A$ is smaller than $10^{-15}$ and thus the optimization problem is convex but not strongly-convex (up to machine precision).\footnote{Frankly speaking, for such objective functions \ag{we observe that non-accelerated} gradient descent based algorithms converge with linear rate, because of the \ag{quadratic nature of the problem and specificity of spectrum.
+Consider a simple case of quadratic optimization problem \eqref{eq:quadratic} with matrix $A = S^\top D S$ such that $S$ is a random orthogonal matrix.
+The elements of diagonal matrix $D$ are sampled from standard uniform distribution $\mathcal{U}(0, 1)$ and one random $D_{ii}$ is assigned to zero to guarantee that the smallest eigenvalue of the resulting matrix $A$ is smaller than $10^{-15}$ and thus the optimization problem is convex but not strongly-convex (up to machine precision).\footnote{Frankly speaking, for such objective functions we observe that non-accelerated gradient descent based algorithms converge with linear rate, because of the quadratic nature of the problem and specificity of spectrum.
 Since $n = 100$ in these experiments we typically have that the next eigenvalue after zero is about $0.01$.
-This value determined the real rate of convergence}. }
+This value determined the real rate of convergence}

+In Figure~\ref{fig:synth_quadratic} we compare the performance of RACDM and its M-S accelerated version with different sets of parameters $(\alpha, \beta, \gamma)$.